replicatedhq/studio/README.md

 Once Studio is installed Studio will create two files, `$HOME/replicated/current.yaml` and `$HOME/replicated/releases/[current-sequence-number].yaml`.
 (For example, if the latest release has a sequence number of 25 then `$HOME/replicated/releases/25.yaml` will be created.)

+***Please note: The `current.yml` file owner will be set to root.
+You may want to change this to the user you are logged in as***

-After the initial installation, Replicated will no longer use the remote API for any sequence numbers, so it is ok to generate as many releases as you need locally.
+After the initial installation, Replicated will no longer use the remote API for any release sequence numbers, so it is ok to generate as many releases as you need locally.

 A new release can be created by simply updating `$HOME/replicated/current.yaml`.
 Replicated Studio monitors this file for changes and generates a corresponding file in `$HOME/replicated/releases` using the next available sequence number.